Human Resources Management

 - Evaluate the workplace safety performance of the establishment.

-By 2025, the company aims to eliminate serious accidents resulting in disability or fatalities among employees and contractors
+In 2025, there were no serious accidents resulting in disability or death among employees and contractors working on the company’s

-The company continuously monitors and improves the safety and well-being of all work areas, ensuring a good working environment that adheres to occupational health and safety principles.
-The company believes that workplace safety is achieved when employees and workers are aware of potential hazards and risks, and truly understand safety measures.
-Key activities undertaken by the company include:
+environment.
+The company believes that workplace safety can be achieved when employees and workers are aware of potential hazards and risks, and truly understand safety measures.
+The company’s key operations include:

-• Inspecting the unsafe condition of machinery and equipment.
+- Inspect the unsafe condition of machinery and equipment.

-• Checking fire extinguishing equipment.
+- Check fire extinguishing equipment.

-• Checking ambulances/first aid equipment/first aid room.
+- Check ambulance/first aid equipment/first aid room.

 Safety, occupational health, and working environment.